gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/install.md

 [Jumper Virtual lab](https://jumper.io) is an emulator that provides a fast and easy way to execute firmware files on a virtual device running on the development machine.
-Jumper's Eclipse plug-in uses the debug framework provided by the GNU MCU Eclipse plug-ins.
+Jumper's Eclipse plug-in uses the debug framework provided by the Eclipse Embedded CDT plug-ins.

 To install the Jumper Virtual Lab, use the following links: